pixelday/stem-cell/README.md

 ## Technology & scope

 Stem Cell is not built on any existing frameworks and does not require a build system.
 The current target is raw HTML, CSS, and (as minimal as possible) vanilla JavaScript.
-While we may expand in the future to an officially supported TSX/React implementation, that is out of scope for now.
+While we may expand in the future to an officially supported TSX/React implementation, that is out of scope for this repository.

 ## Built from first principles

-The project started as a "hello world" page.
+This project started as a "hello world" page.
 It had the absolute bare minimum markup to validate across all tools tested.
 Starting from the first principles of "minimum code to remain valid and compliant and always shippable," every incremental change is thoroughly tested.
 This discipline builds toward the release gate described in the When we ship section below.

 ## Auditing tools

-These tools are all run manually today; there is no continuous-integration (CI) testing yet.
+These tools are all run manually today, with no continuous-integration (CI) testing yet.
 The list below is what we currently use:

 - [W3C Nu Html Checker](https://validator.w3.org/nu/): the live HTML5/CSS/SVG validator (the legacy [Markup Validation Service](https://validator.w3.org/) is effectively frozen)
 - [W3C CSS Validation Service (Jigsaw)](https://jigsaw.w3.org/css-validator/)
 - [WAVE](https://wave.webaim.org/extension/) (browser extension)
 - [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/)
-- [axe DevTools](https://www.deque.com/axe/devtools/extension/chrome/) (browser extension; powered by the axe-core engine)
+- [axe DevTools](https://www.deque.com/axe/devtools/extension/chrome/) (browser extension, powered by the axe-core engine)
-- [Lighthouse](https://developer.chrome.com/docs/lighthouse) (in Chrome DevTools; its accessibility audits are powered by axe-core)
+- [Lighthouse](https://developer.chrome.com/docs/lighthouse) (in Chrome DevTools, with accessibility audits powered by axe-core)
 - [Microsoft Accessibility Insights](https://accessibilityinsights.io/) (automated checks plus a guided manual assessment)
 - [Markuplint Playground](https://playground.markuplint.dev/)
 - [Issues tab](https://developer.chrome.com/blog/issues-tab) in Chrome DevTools